-21 things you should know about Down syndrome
+21 facts about Down syndrome

 1. Down syndrome is a genetic condition.
 There are *three* types of Down syndrome: trisomy 21 (nondisjunction) accounts for 95% of cases (what my daughters have), translocation accounts for about 4% and mosaicism accounts for about 1%.